 Working with concrete demolition shears

 Before size reduction, the component is picked up, the center of gravity determined, and the load secured.
-The concrete demolition shear then breaks down the structure—e.g., by biting through webs or cutting remaining connections.
+The concrete demolition shear then breaks down the structure – e.g., by biting through webs or cutting remaining connections.
 The lifting installation acts as guidance and prevents uncontrolled rotations.
 After separation, the segment can be moved to the intended set-down position without introducing additional load spikes into adjacent components.
+Shallow rigging angles and progressive lowering further limit side loads and protect edges.

 When splitting concrete and rock